-Students who enroll in Chemistry C117 are required to pass the Chemistry Placement Exam (CPE) with a score of 15 or higher or complete an on-line tutorial review program called ALEKS with 95% overall mastery.
-In addition, a math prerequisite is required to ensure that students are ready for the rigorous problem solving in C117.
+Students who desire to enroll in Chemistry C117 are required to either pass the Chemistry Placement Exam (CPE) with a score of 15 or higher or complete an on-line tutorial review program called ALEKS with 95% overall mastery.

 The CPE is not an exemption exam.
 This means you can’t earn credit for, or be exempt from, any course by taking the CPE.
 However, the chemistry department does offer exemption exams for C101/C121 & C117.
 For more information on these, please visit the Exemption Exams page.